ieg-dhr/DigiKAR/1_DataStructure.md

 d) **Professors' and students' biographies based on Gutenberg API and Universitätsmatrikel (OCR)**:

+The archival transcripts of the <a href="https://genwiki.genealogy.net/Johannes_Gutenberg-Universit%C3%A4t_Mainz/Matrikel">Mainz university registers ("Universitätsmatrikeln")</a> written with typewriter in the 20th century are easier to read with OCR technology, and mis-interpretations of German special characters ("Umlaute") can be cleaned automatically.
+This is why we have decided to work on them first.
+After reading the PDF files provided by the archive to <code>.txt</code> format, we have performed some basic pre-processing to correct OCR errors and to introduce the #NAME and #SOURCE delimiters to separate person name and source citations (at the end of each entry) from the biographic information given.
+The biographic information is mostly structured with semi-colons between events, which we can thus read as individual items of a list with Python.
+Moreover, the transcripts of the university registers contain hints to people that might be identical with others, using <code>„ein …“</code>, <code>„—ein“</code>, <code>„—Ein“</code>, <code>„.
+Ein“</code> or <code>„. ein“</code> to denote this additional information.
+Reading the registers with Python, the #IDENTITY separator is thus needed as well.

+All scripts I have used to split <code>.txt</code> files by several delimiters (including sequences of uppercase letters) have been published in the <a href="https://github.com/ieg-dhr/DigiKAR">DigiKAR Github repository</a>.
 The data structure matches the initially defined model.
 API and OCR data combined, there are **9013 rows of entries**.
 After the reconstruction of additional events, 2412 rows were added.
 This combined data frame has **11428 entries**.
 The merging of duplicate events reduces that number to **9323**.

 <img src="https://user-images.githubusercontent.com/38257338/225738740-4763cfa5-c418-4c58-aafe-efd0336d0a27.png" width="650" align="left"/>